-Our corporate headquarters are located in Cleveland, Ohio, where we currently lease 45,705 square feet of manufacturing, laboratory and office space.
+Our corporate headquarters are located in Cleveland, Ohio, where we currently lease approximately 62,000 square feet of manufacturing, laboratory and office space.
 That lease expires in December 2030.
 We also lease 10,400 square feet of office space located in New York, New York.
-That lease expires in December 2030 and has been sublet as of December 31, 2023.
-We believe that our facilities are sufficient to meet our current needs and that suitable space will be available as and when needed for potential commercialization.
+That lease expires in September 2025 and has been sublet as of December 31, 2024.